philcali/sbt-lwjgl-plugin/README.md

 Please visit the [wiki] for more info, roadmap, etc.

-**Note:** This plugin was recently migrated over to sbt 0.10, so project migration information will trickle in slowly.

 ## Usage

 In your project, create a project/plugins/build.sbt, whose contents are as follows:

     libraryDependencies <+= (sbtVersion) { sv =>
-      "com.github.philcali" %% "sbt-lwjgl-plugin" % ("sbt" + sv + "_3.0.4")
+      "com.github.philcali" %% "sbt-lwjgl-plugin" % ("sbt" + sv + "_3.0.5")
     }

 To take advantage of the plugin's settings, you must add `LWJGLProject.engineSettings` either to your build.sbt or build.scala.
-For working in a particular child environment, use one of the satellite settings, ie: `Nicol.engineSettings` or `JMonkey.engineSettings`.
+For working in a particular child environment, use one of the satellite settings, ie: `Nicol.engineSettings` or `JMonkeyProject.engineSettings`.

 **Or**, you can make use of the giter8 template, to kick off your project.